-Having a variety of food photography backdrops to work with is one of my favorite food photography tips to share.
-They help set the mood for your composition and have the power to transform an image through colors and textures.
-This post shares how to use backdrops for food photography, what to look for when choosing them and my all time favorite backdrops that I use for both my client and personal photo shoots.
+Having a variety of food photography backdrops to work with is one of my favorite food photography tips to share with people.
+Much like lighting, they can help set the mood for your images.
+This post shares how to use backdrops for food photography, what to look for when choosing them and my favorite food photography backdrops that I use most of the time in my work.

 This post contains affiliate links.
 Read the affiliate disclosure.

 You may hear the terms backdrops and surfaces used a lot in food photography and there can be some confusion with what each term means.
 Basically, backdrops and surfaces are both boards, but are placed in different areas.
 Backdrops sit behind your food and surfaces sit beneath your food.

 Food photography backdrops sit behind your food.
 Having a backdrop behind your food can help eliminate busier backgrounds that would distract from the food.
 Notice the drink images below.
 We used a backdrop and a surface.
 It might be a little hard to see in the darker drink image, but we used a textured black surface beneath the drink and a solid black backdrop behind it.

 READ MORE ABOUT: DARK & MOODY FOOD PHOTOGRAPHY TIPS

 Food Photography Surfaces